Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Yep, when she sets her mind to something - it's set in concrete!

 So, when the story of this 'wild one' surfaced - Mom was determined to play an important role in his life - to gain his trust - to save his life.
-When the lot became a future construction site - she knew it was an emergency situation - and vitally important to succeed before the dangers overcame hope.
-It was time to 'pull out all the stops', as they say, and GET 'ER DONE!
+When the lot was markedd as a future construction site - she knew it was an emergency situation - and vitally important to succeed before the dangers overcame hope.

 The 'wild one' had been nicknamed 'Phoenix' when everyone believed fire had been the reason for the empty lot.
-'Phoenix' - symbolizing his apparent 'rise from the ashes' - didn't lose its symbolic importance when they found that the fire hadn't occurred.
+That name - 'Phoenix' - symbolizing his apparent 'rise from the ashes' - didn't lose its symbolic importance when they found that the fire hadn't occurred.
 He had, after all, survived this long on his own - whatever dangers lurked or threatened his existence - he had over come them all and survived.
 He had surely 'risen' from 'the ashes of hopelessness'.

-He was 'Phoenix'.
+He was surely a 'Phoenix'.

 Mom decided to take Ambrr along on one of her many trips to 'the woods' where Phoenix lived.
 She believed, as we all did, that Ambrr could some how 'relate' to Phoenix in a way no human could - she has a way with other animals - as if she can speak a language every animal knows.
 Ambrr happily agreed to accompany Mom, and did speak to Phoenix.
 And, just as Mom had predicted, Phoenix responded by coming out of his woods and into the clearing.

-It started out with 'deliveries' of hot dogs and water.
-It became a more relaxed - with Mom spreading a blanket out on the ground while sharing her own lunch with Phoenix - moving closer and closer to her.
-Finally, he ate from her hand!
 She was sooooo excited at this; we thought we'd never 'hear' the end of it!
-Between Ambrr's excitement over 'talking him out' and Mom's over feeding him out of her hand - Gabriel, Jude and I thought for sure we'd have to widen the door - just to get their head through!
+Between Ambrr's gloating over 'talking him out' and Mom's excitement over feeding him out of her hand - Gabriel, Jude and I thought for sure we'd have to widen the door - just to get their heads through!

-Time passed, and the imminent danger of the construction beginning was upping the ante - and it was getting a bit nerve-wracking for Mom.
 Phoenix, on the other hand, had no clue.
 Whenever Mom's van would enter the lot, he'd come running out of the woods - jumping and twisting with joy and anticipation at her visit.
 He would play 'fetch' with whatever one of OUR toys Mom would take on a given day.
-He'd now let her touch him - slightly - and quickly - but without jumping and retreating out of fear.
-This trust-building thing that Mom had worked so hard for was paying off - BIG TIME!
+He'd now let her touch him - slightly - and quickly - but without jumping and retreating with fear.

 Still, she couldn't get him to step into the van - much less voluntarily jump in for a ride to a new home!
-Mom needed some help if ever she was going to 'beat the clock' on the construction beginning.
-She got that help from a couple of sheriff deputies - a married couple - Officer Bev and her husband, Officer...."Mr Bev".
-(Sorry, Ambrr couldn't remember his name.)
+Mom needed some help if ever she was going to 'beat the clock' on the construction schedule, and she knew just where to get that help.
+She contacted a couple of sheriff deputies - a married couple - Officer Bev and her husband, Officer...."Mr Bev".

-Officer Bev was also extremely knowledgeable about animals and worked with the Animal Shelter of Beaufort.
+Officer Bev was extremely knowledgeable about animals and worked with the Animal Shelter of Beaufort.
 She and her husband met Mom and "Hands" and a friend named Caroline at the lot.
-It took time - LOTS of time - but eventually, Phoenix was coaxed into the van - and into a new lifestyle that would take some more adjustment...and time.
-But he was safe!
-And that's all that really mattered.
-Mom was ELATED!
+It took time - LOTS of time - but eventually Phoenix was coaxed into the van - and into a new lifestyle that would take some more adjustment...and time.

 (That means really, REALLY happy, Gabriel.)